JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab4-UsingPowerFxInCopilotStudio.md

 - Add a custom topic that can manually generate an email draft to send to a Contact, based on their birthday.
 - Create a custom prompt that can be orchestrated from the topic created above, to handle the email draft generation.
 - Finalise the topic configuration by taking the email draft and sending it (for the purposes of this lab, we will send the email to our own account).
-- Test agent and custom prompt, before publishing into the demo website.
+- Test your agent and custom prompt, before publishing it for the first time.

 This lab will take approximately 30 minutes to complete.